alcy/perf-cal-2020/pcal20.md

   * A/S controls the number of active EC2 instances based on incoming ELB traffic and configured A/S policies
   * ELB balances incoming traffic across all active EC2 nodes in the AWS cluster

+All the subsequent performance data discussed here are taken from this is a production environment.

 ## Performance Profiles

+Performance data was collected using combinations of these FOSS tools:

+  * JMX (Java Management Extensions) data from JVM
+  * jmxterm
+  * VisualVM
+  * Java Mission Control Datadog dd-agent
+  * Datadog — also integrates with AWS CloudWatch metrics Collectd — Linux performance data collection
+  * Graphite and statsd — application metrics collection & storage Grafana — time-series data plotting
+  * Custom data collection scripts
+  * R statistical libs and RStudio IDE
+  * PDQ performance modeling tool

 ![Figure 1](fig1.png)
 <figcaption><b>Figure 1: Throughput profile of Tomcat application  on AWS</b></figcaption>